maxx1128/Webdev-Study-Notes/css/CustomProperties.md

 ### Change the Value, Not the Variable

-Another rule: **don't give one property multiple custom properties.** If you need to change a value on something like a breakpoint, do it with a dynamic, local custom property _(1)_.
+Another rule: **don't give one property multiple custom properties.** If you need to change a value on something like a breakpoint, do it with a dynamic, local custom property.

 ```css
 .example {